cariosciot/contax-melbourne-handbook/our-partnerships.md

 ## AWS
 Amazon Web Services (AWS) is the dominant force in cloud computing.
 They continue to innovate and push what is possible in cloud-based offerings.

-CONTAX is a **Select** tier consulting partner, as well as a certified AWS solution provider.
+CONTAX is an **Advanced** tier consulting partner, as well as a certified AWS solution provider.

 ## UPS
 UPS is a global leader in shipping and logistics.